Stock Vesting is a non-forfeitable benefit offered to employees in the form of equity in the company.

 As you can imagine, all of this is a lot of work!
 Eqvista’s state of the art, user-friendly software enables you to do just that!
 Register now!

-With the ease of our platform, you can issue electronics shares entirely online, to your founders, investors, employees, and set up a vesting schedule for each.
+With the ease of our platform, you can issue electronic shares entirely online, to your founders, investors, employees, and set up a vesting schedule for each.
 Everything is automated, so you can manage everything in our platform, saving you time and money.
 If you are looking for more information, access our Eqvista support articles to know more about related topics or contact us today!